The Handala Project

 One Democratic State Initiative

-Handala by Naji al-Ali, 1969
+Handala by Peloloca

 Artist statement

-Created in 1969 by political cartoonist and prominent figure of the Palestinian movement Naji al-Ali, Handala has remained frozen in time, a perennial 10 year old, marking al-Ali's age when he was displaced from Palestine in the 1948 Nakba.
-Al-Ali drew the head of the child like a Handal (a resilient bitter gourd native to the region) and he made the figure easy to draw, facilitating the multitudes of 2D reproductions in the decades that followed.
-Today, Handala has become a ubiquitous protest symbol.
+When I first encountered the drawing of Handala, I was instantly moved by him.
+Though seemingly dispossessed—in tattered clothes and bare feet—one did not sense despair in him.
+Created in 1969 by political cartoonist Naji al-Ali, Handala has remained frozen in time as a perennial 10 year old, marking al-Ali's age when he was displaced from Palestine in the 1948 Nakba.
+Al-Ali drew the head of the child like a Handal, a resilient bitter gourd native to the region, and he made the figure easy to draw, facilitating the multitudes of 2D reproductions in the decades that followed.
+Handala travelled to Vietnam war protests; he witnessed the toppling of Apartheid in South Africa; he appeared in the Iranian Green movement in 2009, and in the BLM protests across USA in 2020.

 Handala at